davidbarone/Dbarone.Net.Mapper/Documentation.md

 ### Namespace:
 `Dbarone.Net.Mapper`
 ### Summary
- Maps source type to destination type if source is assignable to destination.
+ Maps source type to target type if source is assignable to target.
 Occurs under following scenarios: 1.
-Source and destination are the same type.
-2. Source type is derived directly or indirectly from destination type.
-3. Destination type is an interface which source implements.
-4. Source is a generic type parameter, and destination represents one of the constraints of source.
-5. Source represents a value type, and destination represents a Nullable version of it.
+Source and target are the same type.
+2. Source type is derived directly or indirectly from target type.
+3. Target type is an interface which source implements.
+4. Source is a generic type parameter, and target represents one of the constraints of source.
+5. Source represents a value type, and target represents a Nullable version of it.
 For more information, refer to: https://learn.microsoft.com/en-us/dotnet/api/system.type.isassignablefrom?view=net-7.0

 ### Type Parameters:
 None